 The Earth's magnetic field occasionally undergoes a spontaneous reversal in which the north and south poles switch places.
-The mechanism of reversals are still not completely understood, although simulations on supercomputers have been able to reproduce them.
+The mechanism of reversals is still not completely understood, although simulations on supercomputers have been able to reproduce them.
 These reversals happen very fast geologically speaking.

 How do we know reversals must happen fast?
 (I mean geologically fast)